Dhamma Verses

 he is spoken of as ‘one gone upstream’.

-The faithful householder Nandiya at Isipatana erected a building for the monastics and as he poured the water of donation a celestial mansion arose for him in the World of the Thirty-Three gods; Ven.
-Moggallāna saw it and asked the Buddha about it, who explained the matter with this verse.
+The faithful householder Nandiya at Isipatana erected a building for the monastics and as he poured the water of donation a celestial mansion arose for him in the World of the Thirty-Three gods; Elder Moggallāna saw it and asked the Buddha about it, who explained the matter with this verse.

 219. Cirappavāsiṁ purisaṁ dūrato sotthim-āgataṁ,